-The program is designed to provide courses that prepare the graduate in areas of the scientific underpinnings for practice, organizational and systems leadership, clinical scholarship and analytical methods for evidenced based practice, information systems/technology, health care policy for advocacy in health care, inter-professional collaboration, clinical prevention and population health for improving the nation's health.
+Our program is designed to provide courses that prepare the graduate in areas of the scientific underpinnings for practice, organizational and systems leadership, clinical scholarship and analytical methods for evidence based practice, information systems/technology, health care policy for advocacy in rural health care, inter-professional collaboration, clinical prevention and population health for improving the nation’s health.

 - Incorporate advanced levels of clinical judgment and scholarship into nursing and leadership.

 - Appraise scientific knowledge, as well as new and current approaches in nursing practice and leadership to promote optimal outcomes.

 - Examine leadership in organizations and systems to assure quality care delivery models.

 - Design, deliver, direct and disseminate evidence-based practices.

 - Evaluate programs, health care delivery systems and outcomes using information systems.

 - Advocate for health care practice change through policy development and evaluation.

 - Assume appropriate leadership roles for effective interprofessional collaboration to achieve optimal outcomes.